lynnfaraday/aresmush.com/_root/fs3/fs3.3/running-combat.md

 # Modifiers

 Organizers may apply situational modifiers to characters based on things like darkness, rain, or what-have-you.
 A modifier is just like a skill roll modifier - a +/- number of dice.
 Damage modifiers are factored in automatically.
-Use `combat/mod <char>=<modifier>`.
+Use `combat/attackmod <char>=<modifier>`.
+There's also a defensemod and lethalmod command to apply damage or defense mods.
+Note:  The damage mod applies to damage TAKEN.

 # Special Combat Situations